 The chart below introduces the articles, which are: Mwen or M, Ou or W, Li or L, Nou or N (We), Nou or N (You plural), Yo (They).
 Once you become familiar with them, you can combine them with the words you already know, like, ban, pen, gate, ale, kite, pile and bingo, formulating sentences becomes a breeze.

 Here is a recap of what you learned in this post.
 Download a pdf version, save it for later use, let us know how it’s working out for you.
-Do not hesitate to reach out to us if you have any questions or to send us some feedback.
-We just love it when we hear from you.
-If you don’t find this beneficial, please send us some feedback to help us improve; on the other hand, if you find it useful, please subscribe, share with others, and come back for more.
-We have so much more to share with you.
+Do not hesitate to reach out to me if you have any questions.
+If you have not read the post on the articles and the alphabet; now is a good time to check them out.